anigam075/Book-Recommendations/README.md

 ## Getting Started

-To get started with BookNest, follow these steps:
+To get started with BookPro, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies specified in the `requirements.txt` file.
 3. Set up your database and run migrations using Django's management commands.
-4. Start the development server and access BookNest through your web browser.
+4. Start the development server and access BookPro through your web browser.
 5. Register for an account or log in with existing credentials to begin exploring and recommending books.

 ## Technologies Used